-A few more top tips
+A few more top tips for meal planning

 It often makes sense to use prime ingredients such as large cuts of meat earlier in the week.
 This way you can use the leftovers for lunchtime salads and easier dinners such as stir-fries towards end of the week.

 Make good use of your freezer.
 Fruit can be pureed and kept for a crumble.
 Ripe bananas can be peeled and stored, perhaps to make a healthy chocolate banana bread.
 Extra portions of dinner can be labelled up and kept for a time-saving future meal.

 If you have some tired looking vegetables, stir fry them for dinner or tomorrow’s salad.
 Or blitz them into a soup, stew, or base for a sauce and pop it in the freezer.

 And finally, weekends are the best time to get ahead with meal planning, prepping and batch cooking and feeling like you’re winning at life.
 Here’s some ideas to set yourself up for success for the week ahead:

 - Roast a whole chicken for dinner and lunches

 - Batch cook a chilli, casserole, curry or soup